 - Optimise your recruitment sources: With data, you can tell which recruitment sources (job boards, LinkedIn, etc) perform best and worst.
 If any are underperforming, consider cutting them (unless you can objectively identify why they are underperforming, in which case you should patch them up before making cuts).

 - Offer personalisation: Recruiters with large databases of candidates on file can use data to personalise job offers to these individuals.
 If you know what skills you require, and you compare these to the skills on offer from candidates, you can quickly find potential applicants, offer a personal message, and draw them into the pipeline.

 Consider Inside Info for your data

-Inside Info is one of Australia's top providers of Qlik software and Micrsosoft BI - both recognised as the Leaders in business analytics by key industry analyst Gartner, recognised for their simplicity and effectiveness.
-Both can cover all of your data needs, from self-serve analytics dashboards to advanced metrics for predictive purposes.
+Inside Info is one of Australia's top providers of Qlik software recognised as a Leader in business analytics by key industry analyst Gartner, recognised for its simplicity and effectiveness.
+Qlik can cover all of your data needs, from self-serve analytics dashboards to advanced metrics for predictive purposes.
 To find out more contact us today.